digulla/PyMavenRunner/README.md

 TODO
 ====

+- Editor to edit arbitrary patterns
 - Hide successful test output
 - Mark the message line of a Java stack trace as an error
 - Remember Maven history per project
-- Detect arbitrary custom patterns
-- Editor to edit arbitrary patterns
 - Per-project config file
-- Dump log file to disk
 - Load only the necessary parts of the log file
 - Keep N old log files
 - Build a chain of projects